MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 An index .IDX file is created for the associated trace .RUN file automatically when opening the trace file in WinDbg Preview.
 You can manually create the index file by using the !tt.index command.
 An index allows for faster access to the trace information.

-IDX files can also be large, typically ???
-TBD *x to y size* 2 to 3? ???
-TBD larger than the .RUN file.
+IDX files can also be large, typically twice the size of the  .RUN file.

 ## Recreating the .IDX file
 You can recreate the .IDX file from the .RUN file, using the ```!tt.index``` command.